NetSPI/PowerHunt/README.md

 </pre>

 ## Command Benchmarks
-* Based on initial testing collection can be conduct across approximetly 2000 system an hour.
+* Based on initial testing, data collection can be completed from approximetly 2000 systems an hour.
 * Please note that if analysis modules are not disabled, time to script completion may be longer.

 ## Framework Structure Summary